 - Hip and Elbow Dysplasia,

-- It is advised that you get your Bull Mastiff dog x-rayed every two years for problems in the hips and shoulders, although signs of Dysplasia will not be visible until the dog turns two.
+- It is advised that your Bull Mastiff dog be x-rayed every two years for problems in the hips and shoulders, although signs of Dysplasia will not be visible until the dog turns two.

 - They are also in the high-risk category for Progressive Retinal Atrophy, which can cause blindness, particularly in older dogs.